moaoa/relative-to-alias-import/README.md

 You can use this tool as a one-time command without installing it globally.
 Simply run:

-npx relative-to-alias-import

-Copy
+`npx relative-to-alias-import`

 If you'd like to install it globally, you can do so using npm or yarn:

-npm install -g relative-to-alias-import
+`npm install -g relative-to-alias-import`

 or

-yarn global add relative-to-alias-import
+`yarn global add relative-to-alias-import`

 ## Usage